Brioche vs Bread: Key Differences You Should Know

 Bakers make bread from flour, water, and yeast.
 These ingredients, combined with kneading and baking, create a wide variety of breads, from rustic loaves to soft sandwich varieties.
 Bread has served as a dietary staple for centuries and is often called the “staff of life” for its essential role in nutrition.

-The key difference between bread and brioche is their ingredients.
+The key difference between Brioche vs Bread lies in their ingredients.
 Traditional bread, like baguettes or sourdough, uses only flour, water, yeast, and sometimes salt or sugar.
 Brioche, however, is richer, made with eggs, butter, and milk, giving it a soft, buttery texture and slightly sweet flavor.
+This makes brioche more indulgent and flavorful compared to regular bread.

 In short, bread is simpler and leaner, focusing on structure, while brioche is indulgent, rich, and sweeter.